Popular Stories

 Advertisement

-Another, less enjoyable option, is to physically remove the stink bugs.
-This is probably only an option on smaller trees, but can be effective if you want to avoid using pesticides.
+Another, less enjoyable option is to remove the stink bugs physically.
+This is probably only an option on smaller trees, but it can be effective if you want to avoid using pesticides.

 If stink bugs become a severe problem, you may need to resort to pesticides.
-Pyrethrum sprays, such as Yates Nature’s Way Citrus and Ornamental Spray, are one of the most common options for stink bugs on citrus trees.
+Pyrethrum sprays, such as Yates Nature’s Way Citrus and Ornamental Spray, are among the most common options for controlling stink bugs on citrus trees.

-But be aware that these sprays may kill other insects you do want in your garden, and you may need to adjust when you pick fruit if you use a spray.
+However, be aware that these sprays may kill other beneficial insects you want in your garden, and you may need to adjust your harvesting schedule if you use a spray.
 Consult a local pest control expert for advice on safe and effective pesticides.

 Advertisement

-When it’s time to pick your fruit, do it promptly and carefully to avoid attracting bugs or causing contamination.
-Check your fruit for signs of damage as you pick them, and remove any affected fruits.
+When it’s time to pick your fruit, do so promptly and carefully to avoid attracting bugs or contaminating it.
+Check your fruit for signs of damage as you pick it, and remove any affected fruit.

 Related stories